EMAG: Self-Rectifying Diffusion Sampling with Exponential Moving Average Guidance: Method

-\subsection{Why quality of negative samples matters?}
+\paragraph{Why quality of negative samples matters?}

-In prior approaches, including Autoguidance \cite{karras2024guiding}, Entropy Rectifying Guidance (ERG) \cite{ifriqi2025entropy}, and S$^2$-Guidance \cite{chen2025s} instantiate a weaker surrogate to surface failure modes complementary to a strong model, thereby guiding sampling toward higher quality.
+In prior approaches, including auto-guidance \cite{karras2024guiding}, Entropy Rectifying Guidance (ERG) \cite{ifriqi2025entropy}, and S$^2$-Guidance \cite{chen2025s} instantiate a weaker surrogate to surface failure modes complementary to a strong model, thereby guiding sampling toward higher quality.
 However, these methods primarily specify how to obtain a weaker surrogate (e.g., capacity reduction, attention perturbation, or stochastic layer dropping) rather than offering direct, fine-grained control over which failure modes to elicit and to what extent.
-In this work, we introduce a strategy that explicitly controls the degradation level while preserving core semantics, yielding “hard negatives”, subtle, fine-grained degradations that expose nuanced errors without altering global structure and enable the model to rectify them see Fig~\ref{fig: hard_negatives} and \ref{fig:Negative_sample_controlled}.
-As evidenced in Fig~\ref{fig:front_image} and Table~\ref{tab:combination_experiment}, this controllable hard-negative guidance improves the Human Preference Score (HPS) \cite{wu2023human} over both the baseline and several strong methods.
+In this work, we introduce a strategy that explicitly controls the degradation level while preserving core semantics, yielding “hard negatives”, subtle, fine-grained degradations that expose nuanced errors without altering global structure and enable the model to rectify them see Fig.~\ref{fig: hard_negatives}.
+In Fig.~ \ref{fig:Negative_sample_controlled}, we observe that while the global structure of the mobile phone remains intact, subtle local deformations (e.g., distorted buttons) emerge; such minimally degraded yet semantically consistent samples constitute the hard negatives considered in this work.
+As evidenced in Fig.~\ref{fig:front_image} and Table~\ref{tab:combination_experiment}, this controllable hard-negative guidance improves the Human Preference Score (HPS) \cite{wu2023human} over both the baseline and several strong methods.
+We further quantify negative hardness in Fig.~\ref{fig: section_F_hard_negative_similarity_scores}, which reports the similarity between negative samples and their corresponding generated outputs; higher similarity indicates harder negatives.

+\paragraph{Measuring negative ``hardness'' via cosine similarity.} We quantify how ``hard'' a negative is by measuring how \emph{close} it is to the final guided output under a semantic image representation.
+Let $x^{+}$ denote the final guided image (or decoded final sample), and let $x^{-}$ denote the corresponding negative image produced by the EMA-perturbed branch (using the same condition/seed).
+We compute the hardness score as cosine similarity in a frozen embedding space:

+where $\phi(\cdot)$ denotes a pretrained image encoder.
+We compute cosine similarity using both CLIP image embeddings, which capture semantic similarity, and DINOv2 embeddings, which better reflect structural and perceptual similarity.

+Intuitively, larger values of $\mathcal{H}$ indicate \emph{harder} negatives: the negative sample remains semantically close to the final output while differing primarily in fine-grained details.
+We compare mean similarity scores across baselines in Fig.~\ref{fig: section_F_hard_negative_similarity_scores}, where EMAG consistently produces the hardest negatives under both metrics, with SAG being the closest competitor.
+Within EMAG, smaller values of $\beta$ yield harder negatives (Fig.~\ref{fig: section_F_hard_negative_similarity_scores_different_beta}), as evidenced by higher similarity scores, particularly under DINOv2~\cite{oquab2023dinov2}, which is sensitive to structural and perceptual similarity.
+Qualitative examples are provided in Fig.~S10